Py4Phy/PHY432/modules/MC/mcmc.md

 ## Metropolis MC sampling for the Ising model

-Naïve importance sampling is hopeless because the state space is too large.
-The solution is the **Metropolis algorithm**
+Naïve Monte Carlo sampling is hopeless because the state space is too large.
+The solution is the **Metropolis algorithm**, which performs importance sampling using the Boltzmann distribution:

 * trial moves that ensure that the whole state space can be reached (single spin flip for a randomly chosen spin)
 * Metropolis criterion for the acceptance probability $$p_\text{accept}